 A soft feeling will barely register.
 It will feel almost like you just struck the shuttlecock with a cushion.
 Strings that provide a soft feeling are good to use because they put less stress on your arms.

-You can’t go wrong with any of the three options, but it would be best to start with one that offers a medium feel and then you can move to the items that provide a harder feeling if you want to significantly improve your skills.
+You can’t go wrong with any of the three options, but it would be best to start with the one that offers a medium feel, and then you can move to the items that provide a harder feeling if you want to improve your skills significantly.

 What Tension Level Should I Set My String to?

 Technically speaking, the tension level is not a feature you will find in the replacement string.
 Instead, it is something that you, or whoever the person is lacing up your racket, will have to set.

 You have an important choice to make when it comes time to set the tension level for your badminton racket.

 Your first option is to set the tension level of the racket to somewhere between 18 to 23 pounds.
 If you set your racket to something within that range, that means that you are playing at a lower tension level, according to Yumo.ca.